Get travel and medical insurance

 If you’re planning a trip to Vietnam, we advise you to take normal precautions.

-Vietnam is currently experiencing a high number of cases of dengue fever across the country, including in key tourist destinations such as Hanoi, Ho Chi Minh City, Danang and Nha Trang.
-Dengue fever is a mosquito-borne illness.
+Dengue fever, a mosquito-borne illness, is endemic in Vietnam, including in key tourist destinations.
+Travellers are advised to take appropriate precautions to avoid mosquito bites, such as using insect repellents, covering up and using mosquito nets, and to seek early medical advice if they experience symptoms of the virus.
 There are no medications which you can take to prevent dengue fever.
-Travellers are advised to take appropriate precautions to avoid mosquito bites, such as using insect repellents, covering up and using mosquito nets, and to seek early medical advice if they experience symptoms of the virus.
 Please consult your doctor or http://www.who.int/denguecontrol/faq/en/ for further information.

 Outbreaks of avian flu have recently been reported in Vietnam.
 The outbreak strains have been identified as H5N6 and H5N1.
 While transmission to humans is relatively rare, you can reduce your risk by avoiding live animal markets, poultry farms, and contact with domestic or wild birds, and ensuring meals containing poultry and eggs are properly cooked.

 There is currently an outbreak of Zika Virus (a dengue-like mosquito-borne disease) in Central and South America, the Caribbean and other locations including Vietnam.
 Infection with Zika virus has been increasingly linked with a serious birth condition called microcephaly where the baby is born with an abnormally small head and/or brain damage.
 An increase in cases of a neurological illness (called Guillan Barre Syndrome) have also been reported in areas where Zika virus outbreaks have occurred.
 Irish Citizens are advised to follow guidance available on the website of the Health Protection Surveillance Centre (HPSC) at http://www.hpsc.ie/A-Z/Vectorborne/Zika/.